 When will the next phase of the process open?

 The first stage is to submit your idea onto the Your Fund Surrey (YFS) Map.
 Then you can progress to the next phase of the process which is to formally submit your Ideas Submission through the portal.
-This portal will be open for submissions in March 2021.
+The portal is now open.

 Do I have to use the Your fund Surrey map and will we be able to show community support in ways other than via the Your Fund Surrey map?